mahouboy23/IB-notes/Notes.md

 	- The Atlantic Slave Trade
 		 - Red Sea, Sahara, Indian Ocean

-## The rise and fall of the Ottoman Empire
+## The rise and fall of the Ottoman Empire - Animated History
 - Kahi
 - Anatolia
 - OSMAN AND UTHMAN = OTTOMAN